Chapter 2: The Winner’s Strategy

 Where am I going?
 Exactly where I belong.

-* Year 3: The Victory.
+Year 3: The Victory.
 I look in the mirror and see a woman who is not just "sorted," but thriving.
 I am the winner I used to be, but with the wisdom of someone who conquered the dark.

 I’m falling in love again—not just with a person who supports me, but with the life I am creating.
 My heart is beating fast, but this time, it’s not because I’m terrified.
 It’s because I’m excited.

+Cheers to the journey.
 Keep connected to see me win.

 Comments